jinserk/c2tk/README.md

 ./matk up
 ```

+within ~1 minutes Jupyter notebook server will be ready.\
-after 1 or 2 min, you can connect to http://localhost:8989.
+you can connect to http://localhost:8989.
 The default password is `Passw0rd!`

 ### Shell environment
 run `matk` shell